Introduction

 Image coming soon

-Bar nights or cafe specials after league play are common ways to bring members together.
+Many clubs design their layout to combine squash with social activity: glass court enclosures and open viewing galleries draw spectators and waiting players together, and a nearby lounge adds screens, Wi-Fi, refreshments, and sometimes match replays or rankings.
+Bar nights and cafe specials after league play are common.
 In London, the private Bath & Racquets Club in Mayfair blends sport and social life, with a lounge and bar where members gather after games, so squash sits alongside leisure and networking.
-This balance of squash and socialising in one venue enriches the experience, especially for those who see membership as part of their lifestyle.

-In a member survey of one tennis and squash club, a leading suggestion was simply to run more social events, which shows how much members value the community side.
-Portland Community Squash in Maine is a non-profit club designed as a multigenerational community centre.
-Its expansion added a cafe and more community space to encourage people to spend more time there and to strengthen community cohesion, making the club a kind of second home for families.
-It serves several hundred members, including many young people and parents who join for the welcoming environment and programmes as much as for squash.
-Lounges and communal areas, combined with inclusive programming, can broaden a club's appeal and deepen members' commitment.
+Clubs run weekly club nights, tournaments followed by dinners, parties, or viewing events for professional finals.
+In one tennis and squash club survey, a leading member suggestion was simply to run more social events.
+Portland Community Squash in Maine, a non-profit designed as a multigenerational community centre, expanded with a cafe and more community space to strengthen community cohesion; it serves several hundred members, including many young people and parents who join for the welcoming environment and programmes as much as for squash.

 Technology Integration in Club Operations